 Still, once you dedicate some time to familiarize yourself with how the WordPress Block Editor works, starting and customizing a WordPress website should be a breeze.
 This even applies to people with no coding experience who might normally feel intimidated at the thought of building a site.

-Taking all of the above into consideration, we tip our hats in favor of Wix for the first round of the Wix vs WordPress matchup.
+Taking all of the above into consideration, we tip our hats in favor of Wix for the first round of the Wix and WordPress matchup.
 Despite how much easier it is to make a WordPress site nowadays compared to the pre-Gutenberg era, the bottom line is that if you’re an absolute newbie with zero web development experience, Wix is going to be even easier to get up and running.

 2. Depth of Customization